DrRoad/photo-viewer/README.md

 coordinates.
 Even on older phones, we move the slider without a reflow, requiring only a repaint to update the screen.

+PhotoViewer is suitable for photo galleries of any size, as long as the list of photo URLs can fit within the memory of the browser.
+Under the hood, it only ever handles a maximum of three photos at once, meaning you get super fast performance regardless of how large your album is.

 Ready for smooth? __Download__ (minified): [photo-viewer.js](http://cdn.kik.com/photo-viewer/1/photo-viewer.js)